pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 - Now when we run the program...
 --

+- It displays, but nothing happens
-- Nothing happens again.
-Because...
+- Because...
 --

-- The __methods__ of the Ball class don't tell the Ball how to do anything at all, they're empty
+- The starting properties of the ball give it a velocity of 0
+- So it won't move

 ---

 ## Activity

-- Define the three methods of the `Ball` class
-- The `update` method should update the position with the velocity
-- The `display` method should draw the Ball on screen as a rectangle using the position and size properties
+__Set more interesting starting properties in the `Ball` class__

-- The `reset` method should set the position back to the centre of the canvas
+- Set the starting x and y position to the centre of the canvas (you can use `width` and `height` safely)
+- Set the starting x and y velocity to be the `speed` property
-- Remember to use `this` whenever you refer to properties of the class
+- Remember to this `this` whenever you refer to any property of the Ball class
 - (Answer in the slide notes)

 ???